 When you’re making choices about where to study and what to study as well as internships, work experience and jobs in the holidays, it’s important to keep your future career in mind.
-If you’re serious about a job in a competitive or specialised field, then every choice like this is an opportunity to make yourself more attractive to employers – to stand out so the best jobs are yours for the taking.
+If you’re serious about a job in a competitive or specialised field (you need to know how to write a student CV), but also, every choice you make is an opportunity to make yourself more attractive to employers – to stand out so the best jobs are yours for the taking.

 Whether you’re building towards a career in the banking sector, psychology jobs, or working in publishing, there are often lots of jobs on offer, but some are obviously more suitable for you than others.
 Depending on your background, on your connections and your experience you might be in the perfect position to apply for a job in your perfect location, in the company you’ve always dreamed of working for, alongside experts in their field.
 Nothing you do can guarantee that job is yours but you can certainly give yourself to best preparation.
 Alternatively, if you’ve not prepared you might find that ideal job is just out of your reach, and as you start on career, you’re a few more rungs down the ladder than you’d want to be.

 Today we’re looking at how you can make those choices to the best of your ability, and ensure you’re ready when the time comes.

 The first thing you need is a clear idea of where you want to be: in ten years, in five years and upon graduation.
 It’s really important to not just identify the peak you want to be at the summit of, but a few key step back down the journey to help you steer a course.

 No one can advise you on what you need to if you want to be the CEO of Bloomsbury Publishing – it’s such a long way in your future, and such a huge ambition, there’s no clear path.
 But they can advise you the best experience you can try to gather if you want to work as an editor for a fiction publisher, or the qualities and qualifications Bloomsbury look for when they’re hiring.